Closed-loop convergence for mean field games with common noise: Main results

-To simplify notation, we use the same symbols $(\Omega^n,\F^n,\FF^n,\PP^n)$ to denote any extension of the probability space arising from Lemma \ref{le:nplayerSDE}.
+To simplify notation, we use the same symbols $(\Omega^n,\F^n,\FF^n,\PP^n)$ to denote any extension of the probability space arising from Lemma \ref{le:nplayerSDE-lemma}.
 We also avoid indexing the Brownian motions by $n$, but this should cause no confusion.
 We similarly suppress the dependence of the signal process $S$ on $n$, although $S$ and its domain $\mathcal{S}$ could be different for each $n$.
+Lastly, we write simply $\E$ rather than $\E^{\PP^n}$ for expectation.

 When using $S$-closed-loop controls, players have access to the \emph{common signal process} $S$.
 Of course, the notion of equilibrium depends on the choice of signal process.
 This may simply be $B$ itself, or it may contain additional randomness, but this additional randomness must crucially be independent of $(W^1,\ldots,W^n)$.
 Otherwise, this would include open-loop controls, and Proposition \ref{pr:np-eq-inclusion0} would fail.
 Note that the \emph{filtration} of $S$ is important in the above definitions, but there is no real need for a topological structure or continuity of the process $S$; however, it makes the formulations simpler and covers our main case of interest in Theorem \ref{th:converselimit-strongMFE}.